Guide

 Be sure to refer to the Texas Comptroller of Public Accounts for exact dates and eligible items.

-Failure to collect or remit sales tax in Texas can result in penalties, interest, and legal action.
+If you don't collect or remit sales tax properly in Texas, you could face penalties, interest charges, and other complications.
 The Texas Comptroller of Public Accounts may audit businesses and impose fines, including a 10% penalty on unpaid taxes, accrued interest on overdue amounts, and any additional penalties for repeated noncompliance, such as possible suspension of your business.

 Disclaimer